Sagar4173/ONYX/docs/COMPETITIVE_ANALYSIS.md

 └── Enterprise Support
 ```

-This competitive analysis positions SecureDevOps AI Platform as the clear choice for organizations seeking enterprise-grade security scanning without the enterprise price tag, vendor lock-in, or data sovereignty concerns.
+This competitive analysis positions ONYX as the clear choice for organizations seeking enterprise-grade security scanning without the enterprise price tag, vendor lock-in, or data sovereignty concerns.